 Prior to joining the firm, Mr. Sani held engineering and managerial positions in the semiconductor industry for more than six years.
 His engineering career primarily focused on the design of analog and digital integrated circuits for telecommunication applications, working as a circuit designer and project manager, first at Exar Corporation, and then at Sierra Semiconductor (now PMC Sierra).

-Mr. Sani is an adjunct professor at the University of California Hastings College of the Law where he teaches international patent law.
+Mr. Sani has taught international patent law as an adjunct professor at the University of California Hastings College of the Law.
 He has been recognized by Super Lawyers magazine as a Northern California "Super Lawyer" from 2006 to 2018.
-Mr. Sani was named an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
+Mr. Sani was named an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.
 He was recommended in 2016 by Legal 500 US for Patent Prosecution.
 Mr. Sani is fluent in Farsi.

 Served as lead IP counsel to the founders of NewPort Communications (NewPort), a venture-backed start-up company, to devise and execute an IP strategy for the company.
 NewPort was later acquired by Broadcom Corporation for $1.24B, with Broadcom asserting NewPort’s patents in subsequent litigation.

-Assisted Apple, Inc. (Apple) in a successful enforcement campaign in Europe by obtaining quick and powerful utility models in Germany.
+Assisted Apple, Inc. (Apple) in successful enforcement campaigns in Europe by obtaining quick and powerful utility models in Germany.
 Working closely with German associates the effort resulted in manufacturers joining Apple's licensing program within a few months.